Big Batch: An Irishman’s Wife’s Slow-Cooked Irish Stew

 - Beef Stock – some people prefer chicken stock when making Irish stew.
 There’s a bit of debate over what is best but I sit on the beef broth side of the fence.
 Feel free to substitute if it’s more to your liking.

 - Worcestershire sauce.
 The essential ingredient to a traditional Irish stew.
-It’s that little bit of sauce that adds so much extra flavour.
+It’s that little bit of sauce that adds so much extra flavor.
 There is no substitution!

 - Pantry staples – olive oil, sea salt, freshly ground black pepper